MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 The purpose of the Reliability pillar is to provide continued functionality by **building enough resilience and the ability to recover fast from failures**.

 The [**Reliability design principles**](/azure/well-architected/resiliency/principles) provide a high-level design strategy applied for individual components, system flows, and the system as a whole.

-Use the following information to minimize the repercussions of a single component failing within Application Insights.

 ### Design checklist for Reliability